Ramer8/menuRestaurant/README.md

 ## Objetive 🎯

-This proyect it's development in HTML, don't need any configuration.
+This project it's development in HTML, don't need any configuration.

-## About a proyect 🔎
+## About a project 🔎

 It is a simple web page menu about a coffe shop, the desing its responsive to use on cell phon, computer or tablet.